PRL-PRG/r-compile-server/doc/ir.md

 - The `CFG` class contains a `SequencedMap` of basic block ids to the blocks it contains, a `Map` of node ids to nodes the blocks contain, and a `SequencedSet` of basic block exits.
 - The `BB` class contains an `ArrayList` of predecessors, a `SequencedSet` of phis, and an `ArrayList` of statements.
 Successors are stored with a `@Nullable Jump`.
 - The `Phi` subclasses contain an `ArrayList` of inputs.
 - Instruction data is stored in Java records.
-Currently nodes and jump targets are computed on access, maybe the JVM optimizes this or it's not a performance issue (since there are at most a few nodes or targets in an instruction), otherwise we'll need to cache.
+Node arguments and jump targets are memoized every time the instruction's data changes.

-`BB` and `Node` store a pointer to their `CFG`, but nodes don't store a pointer to their `BB`.
+`BB` and `Node` store a pointer to their `CFG`, but nodes don't store a pointer to their `BB`, except jumps.